Dividing Homes and Debt During Divorce in Morris County NJ

 The unique approach of our law firm focuses on finding creative and constructive solutions to family law issues of all kinds.
 We seek first to use negotiation and Alternative Dispute Resolution methods such as mediation in order to resolve your dispute, knowing that in doing so we can better protect the financial, and emotional, stability of you and your family.

-To speak with a member of our legal team today in a comprehensive and confidential case assessment regarding your divorce or other family law issue, how we can help you to plan for your financial future through the agreements we aim to reach, and how we can advise and guide you throughout the legal process, please contact us online, or through our Morristown office at (973) 718-7705.
+To speak with a member of our legal team today in a strategic planning session regarding your divorce or other family law issue, how we can help you to plan for your financial future through the agreements we aim to reach, and how we can advise and guide you throughout the legal process, please contact us online, or through our Morristown office at (973) 710-4366.